 Special contract course composed of significant travel, research, or in-depth directed study arranged with the individual instructor.
-All projects must be approved in advance by the Academic Affairs and Curriculum Committee which will assign credit up to four semester hours for each project approved for independent study credit and by the Executive Vice President for Academic Affairs & Student Development who assigns instructional duties.
+All projects must be approved in advance by the Academic Affairs and Curriculum Committee which will assign credit up to four semester hours for each project approved for independent study credit and by the Provost who assigns instructional duties.
 A maximum of four semester hours of Independent Study credit may be applied as electives toward degree requirements.